-Dominique maintains an active pro bono practice, advising on housing and shelter issues for which she has written briefs before the Massachusetts Appeals Court.
-She previously represented Christopher Lee Price, an Alabama death row inmate in his Eighth Amendment challenge to Alabama’s lethal injection protocol before the Southern District of Alabama, the Eleventh Circuit, and the United States Supreme Court.
+Dominique maintains an active pro bono practice, with a focus on constitutional issues and impact litigation.
+She previously represented Christopher Lee Price, an inmate on death row, in his Eighth Amendment challenge to Alabama’s lethal injection protocol before the Southern District of Alabama, the Eleventh Circuit, and the United States Supreme Court.

-Before law school, Dominique worked for the Governor’s Office of Massachusetts on the team implementing the new health care system under the Affordable Care Act.
-She worked closely with federal and state agencies in this role, including HHS, the Massachusetts Health Connector, and MassHealth.
+Prior to law school, Dominique worked in the Governor’s Office of Massachusetts for both Governors Patrick and Baker on the team implementing Massachusetts’ new health care system under the Affordable Care Act.
+In this role, she worked closely with federal and state agencies including HHS, the Massachusetts Health Connector, and MassHealth.

-- Defends a life science company in civil False Claims Act qui tam litigation, including drafting responses and objections to requests for production, and conducting fact development.
+- Defended a life science company in civil False Claims Act qui tam litigation, including drafting responses and objections to requests for production, and conducting fact development.

 - Represented Christopher Lee Price, an Alabama death row inmate and pro bono client of the firm, in his Eighth Amendment challenge to Alabama’s lethal injection protocol.
 Within four months, Dominique helped draft 10 motions before the district court, including a cross motion for summary judgment, two emergency motions for a preliminary injunction, and a motion for judgment on partial findings.
 She also helped draft three Eleventh Circuit appeals, a motion before the Alabama Supreme Court, and a cert. petition and two emergency stay motions before the United States Supreme Court.
-In that same timeframe, Dominique also helped the team prepare for trial by preparing expert reports and second chairing a deposition.
+In that same timeframe, Dominique simultaneously helped the team prepare for trial by working with experts and second chairing a deposition.

-- JD, cum laude, Georgetown University Law Center, 2018; Articles Development Editor for the American Criminal Law Review
+- JD, cum laude, Georgetown University Law Center, 2018